Understanding Your Insurance Coverage for Relapsing MS Therapy

 - Help determining coverage for Teva’s COPAXONE®

-- Determining pharmacy benefits for convenience in filling Teva’s COPAXONE®
+- Determining pharmacy benefits and where you can have prescriptions filled for Teva’s COPAXONE®

 - Assistance with understanding benefits for COPAXONE® and changes that have occurred to: